 Steamed artichokes | Steam, then mash the artichokes with a fork and mix them with the ricotta sauce. |

-Roasted eggplant cubes | Toss them in with the pasta.
-Add basil leaves on top. |
+Roasted eggplant cubes | Cook them with the pasta just like the spinach.
+Add thyme leaves on top. |

 Roasted red peppers | Roast them, peel them, chop them up, and toss them with the pasta. |